-Family
+Family and Pets

-- Talking about family members, counting family members, and describing family and friends - Japanese film study: Ponyo and Totoro - Christmas in Japan and differences in how it is celebrated in Australia
+- Talking about family members, counting family members, and describing family and friends - Describing Pets using adjectives and colours - Japanese film study: Ponyo and Totoro - Christmas in Japan and differences in how it is celebrated in Australia

-- Research skills: learning to use search engines to find out about Japanese culture and festivals - Japanese cultural understandings similarities and differences between Australian and Japanese culture - Strategies for learning vocabulary to cater to different learning styles (visual, tactile, auditory) - Use different learning strategies to remember hiragana characters - Reading imaginary texts and then create own texts about animals and family - Understand how to create simple grammar sentences with a topic and adjective - ICT as a teaching/ learning tool.
+- Research skills: learning to use search engines to find out about Japanese culture and festivals - Japanese cultural understandings similarities and differences between Australian and Japanese culture - Strategies for learning vocabulary to cater to different learning styles (visual, tactile, auditory) - Use different learning strategies to remember hiragana characters - Reading imaginary texts and then create own texts about animals and family - Understand how to create simple grammar sentences with a topic and adjective - ICT as a teaching/learning tool.
 Students will use ICT to give power point presentations. - Participate in a Cultural Incursion- sports, origami, cooking